-In this guide you’ll learn how to convert a XLS file to a XLSX file using a Power Automate.
-We support converting a large number of different file formats through Power Automate (see file formats we support).
+In this guide, you’ll learn how to convert an XLS file to an XLSX file using Power Automate.
+Muhimbi supports converting a large number of different file formats through Power Automate.
+See the file formats we support.

-Steps to convert your XLS to XLSX using Power Automate:
+Steps to convert your XLS file to XLSX using Power Automate:

 - Create a flow in Power Automate

 This example uses Power Automate to convert an XLS file to an XLSX file in SharePoint.
 However, you can save your XLSX file to Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
 You can also extend our example by adding additional automation, such as sending the converted file as an email.